KabukiStarship/KabukiPressCookbook/04-script-2-by-example.md

 Print ("Hello Chinese Room")
 ```

-// With Script^2 installed and added to your path this script can be run by ascii hello_chinese_room.as.
+// With Script^2 installed and added to your path this script can be run by ascii hello_chinese_room.s2.

 # Simple Functions